 Today, I visited my old high school to attend a parent-teacher meeting with my niece, who is also studying there.
 I heard and met teachers; they were fascinated to see me as some still remember me as their naughtiest kid.
 They shared their observations and reviews about my niece’s academic performance.
 During that conversation, one teacher told me, ‘She is quite a remarkable student, but she does not participate actively in some activities.
 I am now expecting more from her.’
 Different children have different abilities and levels of understanding, multiple intelligences, and the list of such theories goes on in my mind.
 However, the thing that puzzled me more than anything when she said, ‘I expect…’.
 I heard many parents giving valuable advice to their kids and reminding them how they should fulfil their parent’s expectations.
 The first question that exploded in my mind was, why do we expect others to act like us or think like us?
 Continue reading “Why Do We Expect from Others to Act Like Us?”

-Almost every year, during one on one sessions with my students, they share their deepest fears, confusions, and stress motivators.
-Majority of their concerns that puzzled their world are related to their social life – friendships.
+Almost every year, during one-on-one sessions with my students, they share their deepest fears, confusions, and stress motivators.
+The majority of their concerns that puzzled their world are related to their social life – friendships.
 The question that every student, who suffered from traumatic social experience, ask ‘Sir, why someone hurt us who know us better than anyone?’
-I simply listen to their concerns and let them answer their own questions – it’s one of my strategy where students find solutions to their problem by themselves.
-However, the question that puzzled me after hearing their concerns, ‘Why do we need a friend to survive in this world of chaos?
+I simply listen to their concerns and let them answer their own questions – it’s one of my strategies where students find solutions to their problems by themselves.
+However, the question puzzled me after hearing their concerns, ‘Why do we need a friend to survive in this world of chaos?